lostintangent/node-azure/README.md

 <img src="images/Chrome.png" width="300px" />

 Select the extension named `Debugger for Chrome` and click the `Install` button.
 After doing this, you'll need to reload VS Code to activate the extension.
+It will persist your workspace across the restart so don't worry.

-Type `CTRL+P`, enter/select `luanch.json` and replace the contents of that file with the following:
+Type `CTRL+P`, enter/select `launch.json` and replace the contents of that file with the following:

 ```json
 {